HEP-FCC/fcc-tutorials/2-gen-and-fastsim/README.md

-# Generators, Fast Simulation and Analysis
+# Generation and Fast Simulation

-If you want to get started with generation and  analysis of fast-simulated events, you're at the right place.
+If you want to get started with generation and a first quick inspection of fast-simulated events, you're at the right place.
+This chapter focuses on the generation of samples.
+A more in-depth look at FCCAnalyse is given in the next chapter.

 Fast simulation is currently supported through the Delphes approach.
 Support for the Papas approach, initially used for FCC-ee, is discontinued.

-An analysis ntuple will be produced with ROOT's RDataFrame, a simple modular event processing framework for high energy physics.

 If you have any problems or questions, you can
 [open an issue][fcc-tutorials-issues] on the